jupyter-book/jupyter-book/docs/advanced/sphinx.md

 The rules should then automatically be applied to your site.
-In general, these CSS and JS files will be loaded *after* others are loaded on your page, so they should overwrite pre-existing rules and behavior.
+In general, these CSS and JS files will be loaded *after* others are loaded on your page, so they should overwrite pre-existing rules and behaviour.

 ## Manual sphinx configuration